DKFN/bunnycdn-cli/index.md

 ### Browse command tutorial and/or manuals

+The [docs](https://dkfn.github.io/bunnycdn-cli/docs/index) contains pratical examples for what you may want to do and manual pages if you want to use more specific options.

 ## Contribute
 Contributions are very welcomed, if you are not really sure how to start it feel free to join my [Discord](https://discord.gg/m6Hewcx) and let me know what's up :)